 It is recommended to start your visa application process 6 weeks before the beginning of your trip.

 Anything else I need to know about the Schengen visa for France?

 To obtain your Schengen Visa for France, you will need to prove you can support yourself during your stay.
 Without pre-paid accommodation, you will need to show you have €120 to spend per day of your stay.
 With pre-booked accommodation, this falls to €65, or €32.25 if you can show you have booked lower-cost accommodation.

 What do I need from my travel and health insurance?

-Why choose AXA Schengen Insurance
+Why choose AXA Schengen Insurance?

-The AXA Schengen Europe Travel Insurance offers an extended coverage wherever you travel in the Schengen area or in the wider EU region.
-It also provides the mandatory insurance certificate needed for a Schengen visa.
-The countries covered include the Schengen area and all European Union countries (UK, Ireland included) + Lichtenstein, San Marino, Andorra, Monaco and Vatican City.
+For those who need more comprehensive coverage, AXA's Schengen Europe Travel Insurance offers extended coverage up to €100,000 wherever you travel in France, the Schengen Area or in the wider EU region.
+It also provides the mandatory insurance certificate needed for a Schengen Visa.
+The countries covered include the Schengen Area and all European Union countries (Ireland included) + Liechtenstein, San Marino, Andorra, Monaco and Vatican City.

 Those seeking a multiple-entry visa can purchase our Multi Trip insurance from €328 per year, which again covers you for expenses up to €100,000.

 Other Schengen countries you might be interested in